Conference Highlights Women’s Role In Agriculture Advocacy

-Agriculture advocacy, politics and food technology were among topics for the annual Alabama Farmers Federation Women's Leadership Conference this week in Birmingham.
+Agriculture advocacy, politics and food technology were among topics for the annual Alabama Farmers Federation Women's Leadership Conference in Birmingham April 5-6.

 “It provides a great opportunity to network with other women across the state who are interested in farming and agriculture,” said Lake, who raises poultry and beef cattle with her husband, Steve, near Vinemont.
 “We learn about the crops grown in our state and the Alabama Agriculture In The Classroom program, which is one of my favorites.
 When I talk to other women who are interested in agriculture, it energizes me to share more information about the importance of farming.”

-The two-day program began Wednesday evening with Marji Guyler-Alaniz, founder and president of FarmHer.com.
-What started in 2013 as Alaniz’s photography project to accurately portray the role women play in American agriculture has turned into a popular TV show on RFD-TV.
+The opening session began with Marji Guyler-Alaniz, founder and president of FarmHer.com.
+What started in 2013 as Alaniz’s photography project to accurately portray the role women play in American agriculture has turned into a popular show on RFD-TV.

 Following the breakfast meeting, members attended workshops on cooking, GMOs and peanuts.